Leenane is a wonderfully scenic little village in Connemara.

 1. Take a Killary Fjord boat tour

 With Killary Fjord on your doorstep, you’re bound to want to get a closer look.
-There’s no finer way to see the majestic, stark fjord and the surrounding Connemara wilderness, than taking a boat tour.
+There’s no finer way to see the majestic, stark fjord and the surrounding Connemara wilderness than on the boat tour.

 As you slowly drift along the still waters, you’ll feel the surrounding mountains swallowing you up as they loom overhead.